 GOLDMAN: (Laughter) Some actually do.
-It's ironic isn't it for Kentucky head coach John Calipari to the man who's mastered the one-and-done phenomenon.
+It's ironic, isn't it, for Kentucky head coach John Calipari to - the man who's mastered the one-and-done phenomenon.
 He's so used to recruiting top high school players, grooming them for a year and then saying goodbye.
-But along with the Harrisons, four other key players from the team that lost the title game just this month - players who could've left decided not to.
+But along with the Harrisons, four other key players from the team that lost the title game just this month, players who could have left, decided not to.

 SIMON: And Tom, we lost Earl Morrall this week, maybe the greatest sub of all time, wasn't he?